foxyusername/Nemo/README.md

 4. navigate to backend (cd backend):
 5. install neccesary backend dependencies (npm install --legacy-peer-deps):
-6. run the server (npm start):
+7. run the server (npm start):
-7. navigate to frontend (cd .. => cd frontend):
+8. navigate to frontend (cd .. => cd frontend):
-8. install dependencies (npm install --legacy-peer-deps):
+9. install dependencies (npm install --legacy-peer-deps):
-9. run the react application (npm run dev)
+10. run the react application (npm run dev)

 ## Customization
 ❤️Pls feel free to customize websites UI and Logic however you would like❤️

+## .env files
+This application uses .env files for security reasons. here is instructions on how you can setup your .env file

+1.locate to backend directory and install .env (npm install .env)

+2.open file called .env.example and fill out the fields with your values (required!)

+3.finally when you are done rename current file to .env and it will work perfectly

+4.locate to frontend directory

+5.open file called .env.example and fill out the fields with your values (required!)

+6.finally when you are done rename current file to .env and it will work perfectly

 ## ⚠️Warnign⚠️

-Website uses Free plan for Database and ChatEngine, It means that website will work for 21 days,it will have a limit of 10 users and 1000 messages. these numbers will refresh automatically after new month starts

 Note that this website was deployed on 2023-11-6.
 If any error occur with dependency updates feel free to email me on: jamaspishvilinika@icloud.com